 The HIIT Advantage

-High-Intensity Interval Training provides cardiovascular benefits in less time than traditional steady-state cardio.
-Just 10-15 minutes of HIIT, 2-3 times weekly, significantly improves cardiovascular markers.
+High-Intensity Interval Training provides cardiovascular benefits in less time than traditional steady-state cardio, which is why it fits the weekly schedule of a 43-year-old with a career and family far better than hour-long cardio sessions do.
+Just 10-15 minutes of HIIT, 2-3 times weekly, meaningfully improves cardiovascular markers.

 Sample HIIT protocol: 30 seconds of maximum effort (sprinting, burpees, jump rope) followed by 90 seconds of recovery.
 Repeat 6-8 times.